 In Canada, employers look to hire people who possess these skills, sometimes more than technical skills, because these make an employee work effectively, learn faster and fit well into a company.

-These skills are also the foundation for learning all other skills, in work or in life.
+These skills are also the foundation for learning.
 These help you improve and adapt to change.

 The nine essential skills are: